markusmitbrille/civ6-tall-wide-balance-mod/README.md

-# Haphazardly Balanced
+# Haphazardly Balanced Mod

-As most things should be.
+Haphazardly balance, as most things should be.

 A Civilization VI mod that aims to make both tall and wide play-style viable and generally make the game more entertaining.